z336/movie-blog/src/posts/2019-05-17-more-notes.md

   - Blackness
   - Feminism
 ---
 This book is wild.
 It posits that Black people are not people, but Slaves.
-Fungible, acummulating objects.
+Fungible, accumulating objects.
 Red people are the Savage.
 White people are Settlers.
 I see the logic but I find a lot of this cynical.
-But I also am enraged because Frank B. Wilderson is not entirely incorrect with how we are and how we got here.
-He's not wrong about film's role in oppressing and depressing the Non-White, particularly Black people.
+But Frank B. Wilderson also echoes some of my darkest, most depressive feelings toward film and media and how non-Whites are (re)presented in their (White) space.

 Either way, enjoy?

 Notes on Red White & Black: Cinema and the Structure of U.S. Antagonisms